 In this article, we simply explain the difference, why it is essential and how to use these two concepts to better manage your business.

--> In other words, it's the difference between your revenues And your loads (rents, salaries, supplies, subscriptions, etc.), after taxes.
+-> In other words, it's the difference between your Revenues And your Loads (rents, employees, supplies, subscriptions, etc.), after taxes.

 Example: